ORRTIZ/oagreement/README.md

 # ocontract
-Contract management component for ORRTIZ™ (Apache OFBiz™ based).
+Contract management component for Apache OFBiz™ and ORRTIZ™.